-Toh Kian Sing SC is a Senior Partner and Head of the Shipping & International Trade Practice Group of Rajah & Tann Singapore LLP.
+Toh Kian Sing SC is a Senior Partner and Head of the Shipping & International Trade Practice of Rajah & Tann Singapore LLP.
 He was appointed Senior Counsel in January 2007.

 Apart from a busy court practice, he also acts as counsel in shipping and commodity arbitrations (in Singapore and elsewhere) and accepts appointments to act as arbitrator in these areas.
-He is on the panel of arbitrators of the Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration, Hong Kong International Arbitration Centre, China Maritime Arbitration Commission, Kuala Lumpur Regional Centre for Arbitration and has accepted appointments to act in ICC arbitrations.
+He is on the panel of arbitrators of the Singapore International Arbitration Centre, Singapore Chamber of Maritime Arbitration, Hong Kong International Arbitration Centre, China Maritime Arbitration Commission, Shanghai International Arbitration Centre, Kuala Lumpur Regional Centre for Arbitration and has accepted appointments to act in ICC arbitrations.
 He is a Fellow of the UK Chartered Institute of Arbitrators and the Singapore Institute of Arbitrators.

-Kian Sing has nearly two decades’ experience handling trade finance matters, both of a contentious and non-contentious nature.
-He acted as counsel in many of the reported Singapore decisions involving letters of credit as well as advised Singapore banks and commodity houses in trade finance litigation in jurisdictions such as the UK, New York, Korea, China, India and even Iraq.
+Additionally, Kian Sing has nearly two decades of experience handling trade finance matters, both of a contentious and non-contentious nature.
+He has argued many of the recently reported Singapore decisions involving letters of credit as well as advised Singapore banks and commodity house in trade finance litigation in jurisdictions such as the UK, New York, Korea, China, India and even Iraq.
 He also handles drafting and non-contentious work for banks and is responsible for preparing the complete set of letter of credit forms for several leading trade finance banks in Singapore.
-He has written on the subject of letters of credit and warehouse financing and regularly lectures on these areas.